 He was dropped by his management and later banned by Twitter, following a public boycott of the social media network.

-In an interview with Sky News last week, Wiley apologised for "generalising" about Jewish people and said: "I'm not racist."
+In an interview with Sky News last week, Wiley apologised for "generalising" about Jewish people and said: "I'm not racist," although the broadcaster said he repeated comments similar to those posted on his Twitter which were too inflammatory to broadcast.

 Organisers of the letter said that anyone that wants to add their name to the letter can do so over the coming week.